Texas v. Johnson: Rehnquist's dissent

-Chief Justice William H. Rehnquist filed a dissenting opinion with the Court, joined by Justices Byron White and Sandra Day O'Connor.
+Chief Justice William H. Rehnquist wrote a dissenting opinion, joined by Justices Byron White and Sandra Day O'Connor.
 Rehnquist argued that the "unique position" of the flag "justifies a governmental prohibition against flag burning in the way respondent Johnson did here."
 Rehnquist discussed the significance of the flag as applied throughout American history, such as during the colonial era, the War of 1812, and the Civil War, writing that burning a symbol of national unification was distinctly separate from other political demonstrations where freedom of speech might protect protestors.
 Rehnquist wrote:

-Rehnquist argued that the flag held a unique position in American tradition, such as on the gravesites of Armed Forces members, and as such should be held in a unique position in First Amendment case law.
 Rehnquist invoked several previous rulings by the Court that showed a recognition of the flag as a unique national symbol, including Halter v.
-Nebraska (1907), in which the Court upheld the constitutionality of a Nebraska statute that made it illegal to use the American flag on commercial merchandise.
-Rehnquist quoted Justice John Marshall Harlan's majority opinion in writing: "For that flag every true American has not simply an appreciation, but a deep affection."
+Nebraska (1907) in which Justice John Marshall Harlan opined: "For that flag every true American has not simply an appreciation, but a deep affection."
 However, the Johnson majority found a lack of evidence in the Constitution that implied that the flag should be held in a position of "uniqueness".
-Brennan answered this claim directly in writing: "There is, moreover, no indication—either in the text of the Constitution or in our cases interpreting it—that a separate juridical category exists for the American flag alone", concluding that "we decline, therefore, to create for the flag an exception to the joust of principles protected by the First Amendment."
+Brennan answered this claim directly in a response to Rehnquist's dissent.

-Rehnquist further argued that Johnson's burning of the flag did not constitute expressive conduct, writing that flag burning is "no essential part of any exposition of ideas", but rather "the equivalent of an inarticulate grunt or roar that, it seems fair to say, is most likely to be indulged in not to express any particular idea, but to antagonize others."
-He opined that the Texas statute was a reasonable restriction only on how Johnson's idea was expressed, leaving Johnson with "a full panoply of other symbols and every conceivable form of verbal expression to express his deep disapproval of national policy."
+Rehnquist further argued that Johnson's burning of the flag did not constitute expressive conduct, writing that flag burning is "no essential part of any exposition of ideas", but rather "the equivalent of an inarticulate grunt or roar that, it seems fair to say, is most likely to be indulged in not to express any particular idea, but to antagonize others".
+He opined that the Texas statute was a reasonable restriction only on how Johnson's idea was expressed, leaving Johnson with "a full panoply of other symbols and every conceivable form of verbal expression to express his deep disapproval of national policy".

 Stevens's dissent

-Justice John Paul Stevens also filed a dissenting opinion.
+Justice John Paul Stevens also wrote a dissenting opinion.
 Stevens argued for the cultural importance of the flag and all that it stands for, more broadly than just as a symbol of national unity.
 He wrote of the flag:

 Stevens compared public desecration of the flag to posting bulletin boards on the Washington Monument, writing that such behavior "might enlarge the market for free expression, but at a cost I would not pay".
-He asserted that Johnson was not punished for his opinion, but rather for the way he chose to express it.
+He asserted that Johnson was not punished for his opinion but rather for the way he chose to express it.